Mosman Rugby Club: Early years

 Mosman's first rugby team was formed in 1893 and played its first match wearing a variety of dark jumpers with single white stars stitched on the front.
 It did not become a club or compete in official competitions until the following year.

 The suburb's first rugby club was formed in 1894 as Mosman's Bay Junior Football Club and entered the Third Junior 'B' Division involving ten teams.
 The club's colours were officially listed as 'Navy with 4 inch Pink Band'.

 Mosman played its first match on 26 May 1894 against 'Union', a junior club from inner-Sydney, and finished its inaugural season in 7th place with four wins and five losses.

+With the introduction in Sydney rugby union in 1900 of the district clubs scheme and residential rules, all of the 1899 clubs were disbanded (other than the Sydney University FC).
+Mosman club entered the Borough competition in 1902 when it replaced the third grade level of the district clubs.
+Mosman contested in second or third grade until 1914.

 One of Mosman's foundation players was Denis 'Dinny' Lutge who would become Mosman's only dual rugby international.
-After joining North Sydney in 1900 he played in Australia's inaugural Rugby Union test against New Zealand in August 1903 and three tests against the visiting Great Britain side in 1904.
+After joining North Sydney district club in 1900 he played in Australia's inaugural Rugby Union test against New Zealand in August 1903 and three tests against the visiting Great Britain side in 1904.

 In 1908 Lutge joined the switch to Rugby League and played against New Zealand in Australia's first official Rugby League series.
 When the first Kangaroos were selected to visit Great Britain in 1908–09, he was elected tour captain by the players.

+In 1915 the Mosman club participated in the NSWRU's season of non-competition games against many of the 1914 first grade clubs.
+In 1920 the first grade competition (now Shute Shield) included a Mosman district club, however that was its only season (in 1928 the Mosman club made an application for admission to first grade however it was rejected by the NSWRU).

 Sydney's sub-districts rugby (now known as the New South Wales Suburban Rugby Union or Subbies) gained its first major trophy in 1923, when W. H. Kentwell, then president of Mosman Rugby, presented the Kentwell Cup.
 Eight teams competed in that first Kentwell Cup, with Mosman the winner.
 It remains the trophy of Subbies First Division.
 In 1924, Mosman's vice-president, James A. Burke, presented the Burke Cup for subdistricts second graders.